shvmshukla/Healthify-NearByHospitals-/README.md

 Purpose of this class is already explained in step2.

-# Step 5: Database.java (InformActivity.java calls method contained in this class)
+# Step 5: Database.java (InformActivity.java calls methods contained in this class)

 This class contains two functions that are given below :
 1) boolean insertData()